gregoryjscott/portfolio/packages/www/projects/mission-data-loader.md

     - href: /jobs/boeing/
 ---

 As a junior engineer, I was hired onto the Controls and Displays team for the B-1 Bomber's Block E software upgrade, which was a complete rewrite of the avionics system.
-My primary responsibility was to implement the Mission Data Loader, the core component responsible for distributing mission-critical data — including flight plans, target coordinates, and weapon configurations — to all other subsystems.
+My primary responsibility was to implement the Mission Data Loader, the core component responsible for distributing mission-critical data (including flight plans, target coordinates, and weapon configurations) to all other subsystems.

 The central nature of this module required constant interaction with every other team on the 100+ person project.
 This forced me to quickly develop the professional communication and collaboration skills essential for a large-scale engineering effort.
 I designed and implemented a publish-subscribe interface for the data distribution and became the go-to expert for debugging the system's complex, multi-threaded codebase.
 As a result of this cross-cutting role, my work became highly visible, and my contributions were known throughout the entire project.